Service & Downloads

 18.4 PHCEU has the unconditional right to, in the event of an infringement, presumed or proven, suspend the fulfilment of the Agreement in part or in full, or to terminate the Agreement.

 Article 19: Pledge of Compliance

-19.1 The Customer represents and warrants that, in connection with the Agreement or the business resulting therefrom: (i) it is fully cognisant of the anti-bribery laws applicable to the performance of the Agreement, including but not limited to the U.S. Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act, and will comply with all such laws; (ii) neither it nor a related party has made, offered or authorised, or will make, offer or authorise any payment, gift, promise or other advantage, including a facilitation payment.
+19.1 The Buyer represents and warrants that, in connection with the Agreement or the business resulting therefrom: (i) it is fully cognisant of the anti-bribery laws applicable to the performance of the Agreement, including but not limited to the U.S. Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act, and will comply with all such laws; (ii) neither it nor a related party has made, offered or authorised, or will make, offer or authorise any payment, gift, promise or other advantage, including a facilitation payment.

-19.2 The Customer undertakes to immediately notify PHCEU in Writing if in connection with the Agreement or the business resulting therefrom it receives or becomes aware of any request from any person for any payment, gift, promise or other advantage of the type mentioned in Article 19.1.
+19.2 The Buyer undertakes to immediately notify PHCEU in Writing if in connection with the Agreement or the business resulting therefrom it receives or becomes aware of any request from any person for any payment, gift, promise or other advantage of the type mentioned in Article 19.1.

-19.3 The Customer solemnly declares that it (i) does not and will never knowingly take part in any criminal activities usually associated with Criminal Organization, such as human trafficking, drug trafficking, illicit manufacturing of and trafficking in firearms and ammunition, money-laundering, fraud etc; (ii); does not and will not become involved in any supporting activities of a Criminal Organisation, including but not limited to the provision of information or material means, the recruitment of new members and all forms of financing; (iii) does not and will never use forced, bonded or otherwise indentured labour; (iv) does not and will not use force, deceit or coercion in securing business.
+19.3 The Buyer solemnly declares that it (i) does not and will never knowingly take part in any criminal activities usually associated with Criminal Organization, such as human trafficking, drug trafficking, illicit manufacturing of and trafficking in firearms and ammunition, money-laundering, fraud etc; (ii); does not and will not become involved in any supporting activities of a Criminal Organisation, including but not limited to the provision of information or material means, the recruitment of new members and all forms of financing; (iii) does not and will never use forced, bonded or otherwise indentured labour; (iv) does not and will not use force, deceit or coercion in securing business.